juancarlos-197/AngularCli/README.md

 ### 2 Upload (import) a GeoJSON point file (a sample file pois.sample.geojson will be attached).

+GeoJSON is a very popular data format among many GIS technologies and services: it is simple, lightweight and straightforward, and MapLibre handles it very efficiently.
+To add points to the map in MapLibre GL JS on click, you must use a map click event handler to get the click coordinates, then use map.getSource() to get your GeoJSON source and setData() to add a new point to that source.
+The new point must be in GeoJSON Point format and included in the existing data structure.

 You can use Geojson to create your own collection and play with this functionality.